 - Doctors say you have an abnormal EKG

-- To see if treatment designed to improve blood flow in the heart’s arteries are necessary and likely to help you.
+- To see if treatments designed to improve blood flow in the heart’s arteries are necessary and likely to help you.
 These treatments include angioplasty (with or without stents) and coronary artery bypass grafting.

 - To re-evaluate past treatments, such as, angioplasty and CABG.